B.C. Rich: History

-The company started making electric guitars in the 1970s.
-In the following decade B.C.
+In the following decade, B.C.
 Rich gained a broad exposure with the popularity of heavy metal and has often been linked to that music scene.
 High-end B.C.
 Rich instruments were custom-made in the US by Ron Estrada whereas the mid- and low-end models were produced in different countries in Asia.
-The company briefly switched owners in the 1990s before being acquired in the 2000s by Hanser Music Group, a distribution company based in Hebron, Kentucky.
-B.C Rich was later licensed to Praxis Musical based in Orange, California until 2018.
+In 1987, Bernie Rico entered into a marketing agreement with Randy Waltuch’s company Class Axe, allowing them to market and distribute Rave, Platinum, and NJ Series guitars.
+A year later, Class Axe took over importing, marketing, and distribution of the foreign-made lines and soon after that, took complete control.
+B.C.
+Rich’s custom shop was disbanded and the name B.C.
+Rich was licensed in 1989.
+Guitars thereafter were made in Korea.